Jeanine Áñez: Coup II trial

+The 10-year sentence against Áñez was upheld by the judiciary in July 2023, and by the Supreme Court of Justice in December 2023. Áñez's team seek international intervention in her case.

 Other processes

 Two days after Áñez's arrest, the Ministry of Justice announced that it would present four additional liability trials separate from the coup d'état case to the Attorney General's Office.
 On 24 March 2021, it accepted all four accusations.
 In the first case, Áñez—along with her minister of government, José Luis Parada, and the former president of the Central Bank of Bolivia, Guillermo Aponte—stood accused of having accepted a loan of $360 million from the International Monetary Fund that generated $5 million in interest.
 The fact was made effective through Supreme Decree N° 4277, which was considered unconstitutional because it circumvented the authorization of the Legislative Assembly, whose consent is necessary to approve such a loan according to Article 158 of the Constitution.
 For this, she was charged with resolutions contrary to the Constitution and laws, uneconomic conduct, and breach of duties.
 On 14 April, Áñez refrained from testifying in this case.

 In the second case, Áñez was prosecuted for promulgating Supreme Decree N° 4231 during the COVID-19 pandemic, for which she was again charged with resolutions contrary to the Constitution and laws, as well as failure to comply with duties, crimes against freedom of the press, and attacks against the freedom to work.
 The third case related to an incident in the first months of the Áñez administration, in which Bolivian nationals residing in Chile were not authorized to reenter their country for some weeks.
 For that, she faced a third count of resolutions contrary to the Constitution and laws, a second count of breach of duties, and is additionally charged with crimes against public health and discrimination.
 For the fourth and final case, Áñez was accused of granting illegal concessions to the Fundempresa company and was charged with a fourth count of resolutions contrary to the Constitution and laws.
 On 14 April, she also refused to testify or provide a statement regarding the Fundempresa concessions.